-Dr. Shaya Taghechian and our staff are strongly invested in both a smooth treatment and uncomplicated recovery for our patients.
+At Aviva Plastic surgery, we are strongly invested in both a smooth treatment and uncomplicated recovery for our patients.
 We work with you before and after your labia fat transfer treatment to ensure that you are comfortable with the treatment plan and are thoroughly educated about the best before and after treatment care.

 We recommend reviewing the Pre- and Post-Treatment Labia Fat Transfer instructions several times prior to and after your treatment.
 We want to provide you with the information and tools you need to have an excellent treatment experience.
 Please contact our office should you have any questions or concerns about these instructions, your preparation for surgery, or post-treatment recovery.
 We are here to help!

 Please read and familiarize yourself with these instructions before and after your treatment.
 By following them carefully you will assist in obtaining the best result from your treatment.
 If you have questions or concerns, please contact our office by calling or texting 678-974-8435.